Key concepts

 Webhook

-are automated notifications sent to a specified URL in response to when specific events or changes occurs, allowing real-time data sharing and integration between systems.
+Webhooks are automated messages sent to a specific URL when certain events occur, allowing real-time data updates between systems.

 Webhook key